rubillos/JournalBuilder/Journal.md

 [Assetspath]path                                    ; overrides the default path to the assets folder, same as --assetspath args
 </Optional>

+[Timezone]±HHMM                                     ; Sets the timezone for the following sections / photos.
+Used to compare the Journal header
+                                                    ; and Timestamp tags with UTC, and to correct the exif display of photo times from UTC.
+Can have
+                                                    ; more than one per journal.
+Defaults to -0700.

 [Caption=filename.ext]Caption                       ; Define a caption for an image [Date=filename.ext]2020-08-19 14:06:55              ; Override the date for an image